jaxxstorm/leebriggs.co.uk/_posts/2022-07-20-nobody-knows-what-declarative-is.md

 count = var.enabled ?
 1 : length([some list of resources or datasources])
 ```

-_This is functionally the same as the ternary operator seen in the earlier Pulumi example_ except it's hard to read and understand.
+_This is functionally the same as the ternary operator seen in the earlier Pulumi example_ except it's hard to read and understand because it's not an if statement, it's a `count` statement.

 Terraform also has the `for_each` meta argument which again, allows you to manipulate the graph that is built to loop through results and create resources that can change depending on conditions from elsewhere.